 The spring age-1 Rainbow Trout abundance estimates used in the current analysis were provided by Greg Andrusak of the Ministry of Environment (Andrusak and Thorley 2019).
 Fall abundance estimates were obtained during previous study years (Years 6 to 9; Golder 2018).
-Observer efficiency used during fall abundance estimation in these years was derived from earlier work on Rainbow Trout and Mountain Whitefish in the LDR (Thorley et al. 2011, 2012).
-In the current year, updated observer efficiencies (15%; Andrusak and Thorley 2018) were used to re-estimate previously reported fall abundances.
+Observer efficiency used during fall abundance estimation in these years was derived from earlier work on Rainbow Trout and Mountain Whitefish in the LDR (Thorley et al. 2011 and 2012).
+In Year 11, updated observer efficiencies of 15% (Andrusak and Thorley 2018) were used to re-estimate previously reported fall abundances.

-The data were prepared for analysis using R version 3.6.0 (R Core Team 2018).
+The data were prepared for analysis using R version 4.0.0 (R Core Team 2020).
 The complete model specification used is provided in Appendix B.